 $200 for students

-- Includes the presentations and events for the day(s), food, and publications as well as other programs such as Welcome Week, First Six Weeks, Wildcat Success Day and other ongoing programming
+- Includes cost of providing virtual sessions, staffing for orientaion office, publications as well as other programs such as Welcome Week, First Six Weeks, Wildcat Success Day and other ongoing programming

 I cannot afford the orientation fees, can you waive them?